StageCentral/backstage-workshop/slides/workshop/runapp.md

 But in this workshop we wil be running Backstage dev version on a VM and accessing it remotely through our web browser.

-This is also a great opprotunity to play with configuration
+This is also a great opprotunity to start playing with configuration.

 ---
 ## Configuring Backstage for Our Workshop